 Use the MTM clinical providers referral form to refer a CAREAssist client to the MTM program.

-The CAREAssist Bridge Program provides emergency assistance to help individuals obtain HIV medications for up to 30 days.
+The CAREAssist Bridge Program provides assistance to help individuals obtain HIV medications for up to 30 days.
 The Bridge Program will assist with payments for limited medical services necessary to allow a primary care provider to prescribe HIV treatments.
 Assistance provided under this program is intended to help persons meet their medication needs while applying and enrolling in health insurance and CAREAssist.
 An application for the Bridge Program must be completed by an HIV provider.
-See the Bridge Program website for application and list of Bridge approved pharmacies.
+See the Bridge Program for an application and list of Bridge approved pharmacies.
 All Bridge approved medications are indicated by a "C" in the left-hand column of this document.

 Forms and Applications